At Which Stage of Impairment Is It Legal to Drive?

 - Interaction – The driver is stopped and asked simple questions.
 Delayed or incoherent answers can signal impairment.

-- Field Sobriety Tests – Going back to this, these provide a standardized method to assess coordination and balance.
+- Field Sobriety Tests – As noted, these provide a standardized method to assess coordination and balance.

 - Breathalyzer or Blood Test – For alcohol, a breath sample is often sufficient.
 For drugs, a blood or oral fluid test may be required.